 They're packed with nutrients and are easy to digest.
 Some people are getting in on the trend, sprouting their grains, nuts, and beans.

 Should you join in?
 Find out what's involved.

 "They are pretty energizing, and I enjoy the taste of them." -- Avery Pittman

 What Is Sprouting?

-Seeds sprout after a few days in a warm, moist climate.
-The process usually lasts three to seven days, depending upon the conditions and kind of seeds being used.
+Seeds sprout after a few days in a warm, moist setting.
+It usually takes 3 to 7 days, depending upon the conditions and kind of seeds being used.

 You've probably heard of bean sprouts.
-But many foods can be sprouted, according to the International Sprout Growers Association, including:
+But many foods can be sprouted, including:

 Some people also sprout nuts, including almonds, cashews, walnuts, and peanuts.